Frequently Asked Questions

 - What type of training do Public Safety Officers receive?

-Many Officers have attended the Campus Safety/Security Officer's Academy, sponsored by the New Hampshire College and University Chief's Association.
-Officers who have not yet attended this program are scheduled to participated soon.
+Many Officers have attended the Campus Safety/Security Officer's Academy, hosted by Fairfield University.
+Officers who have not yet attended this program are scheduled to participate soon.